hoanganleba/gallery-app/README.md

 ## Acknowledgements

-- [TauriJS](https://tauri.studio/) community for creating an excellent framework.
+- [TauriJS](https://tauri.app/) community for creating an excellent framework.
 - [SolidJS](https://www.solidjs.com/) and [Tailwind CSS](https://tailwindcss.com/) for their powerful tools and libraries.
-- All the contributors who have helped to improve the Gallery App.